 Here at Joe’s Snacks, we want to be able to provide affordable snacks for our customers while making an impact in the community.
 When we set out to do this, we decided that we’d set up our business to be an opportunity for former convicts, so they can get back on their feet while learning about operating a business.
 We’d love to talk to you more about this if you’d like.
 Feel free to contact us at

-If you are selling a product, you should already have an email marketing strategy.
-Effective email marketing is really the name of the game in staying in touch with your customers while simultaneously offering them deals to incentivize their return to your store.
-As an email is easily forwardable, your subscribers can easily become your evangelists when you put effort into your email communiques; give them something interesting to forward to a friend.
+Effective email marketing allows you to stay in touch with your customers while simultaneously offering them deals to incentivize their return to your store.
+As an email is easily forwardable, your subscribers can become your evangelists when you give them something interesting to forward to a friend.

-If you sold home decor, you could send people ideas on how they could incorporate a product of yours into their home.
-Whenever in doubt, you can always fall back on the standard tactic of telling a compelling story about how the item you’re offering for sale uniquely serves its purpose and will change its owner’s life.
+For example, if you sell home decor, send people ideas on how they could incorporate your product into their home.
+What works for any brand is telling a compelling story about how the item you’re offering uniquely serves its purpose and will change its owner’s life.

-Individual companies don’t have to be an island.
-Visit other companies in your area and do so with a spirit of finding new ways to team up.
+Reach out to local entrepreneurs with a spirit of finding new ways to team up.
 It’s an incredibly cheap and efficient way to generate referrals and create awareness for your brand.
 Partnering with another business owner may make you their direct recommendation whenever a need for your product comes up.

 A great example would be to visit the local ice cream truck and offer to promote them at your next local event, or on your online shop, in exchange for their putting out your fliers by their menus.